zenfyrdev/bootloader-unlock-wall-of-shame/misc/samsung-unlock.md

 > OEM Unlock is missing or greyed out.

 Your device is locked to a carrier that restricts unlocking, you have an American device, or you're running One UI 8 or later.
+In some edge cases (e.g. on the 2015 Galaxy Tab A 8.0) this option won't be present as the bootloader ships unlocked, but this is very rare.

 > When I try to hold the button combination, my phone just boots normally.